Mary McLeod Bethune: Marriage and family

 McLeod married Albertus Bethune in 1898.
-They moved to Savannah, Georgia, where she did social work until the Bethunes moved to Florida.
-They had a son named Albert.
-Coyden Harold Uggams, a visiting Presbyterian minister, persuaded the couple to relocate to Palatka, Florida to run a mission school.
+The Bethunes moved to Savannah, Georgia, where she did social work until they moved to Florida.
+They had a son named Albert McLeod Bethune, Sr. A visiting Presbyterian minister, Coyden Harold Uggams, persuaded the couple to relocate to Palatka, Florida, to run a mission school.
 The Bethunes moved in 1899; Mary ran the mission school and began an outreach to prisoners.
-Albertus left the family in 1907; he never got a divorce but relocated to South Carolina.
-He died in 1918 from tuberculosis.
+Albertus left the family in 1907 and relocated to South Carolina.
+The couple never divorced, and Albertus died in 1918 from tuberculosis.